tgmarinho/tgmarinho.com/posts/2020-08-15-understanding_falsy_and_truthy_values_in_javascript.md

  console.log(!!"");  // empty string is falsy
 ```

 Alert: Be careful!
-If the user type some white space in the form, it can break the validation.
+If the user types some white space in the form, it can break the validation.

 ```
 console.log(!!" ".trim());  // now is false!!!
 ```

-## Real world samples
+## Real-world samples

 If the array is empty, then render the `<p>`.